China–Russia relations: Border

 On 29 May 1994, during the visit of Russian Prime Minister Viktor Chernomyrdin to Beijing, Russian and Chinese officials signed an agreement on the Sino-Russian Border Management System intended to facilitate border trade and hinder criminal activity.
 On 3 September of that year, a demarcation agreement was signed, fixing the boundary along a previouslydisputed 55-km stretch of the western Sino-Russian border.
 A further agreement was signed in November 1997, leaving only areas still in dispute the Abagaitu Islet, Yinlong (Tarabarov) Island, and Bolshoy Ussuriysky Island.
 After the final demarcation carried out in the early 2000s, it measures 4,209.3 km, and is the world's sixth-longest international border.

 The 2004 Complementary Agreement between the People's Republic of China and the Russian Federation on the Eastern Section of the China–Russia Boundary stated that Russia agrees to transfer a part of Abagaitu Islet, all of Yinlong (Tarabarov) Island, about a half of Bolshoy Ussuriysky Island, along with some adjacent islets, to China.
 A border dispute between Russia and China, standing since Japanese invasion of Manchuria of 1931, was thus resolved.
 These Amur River islands were, until then, administered by Russia and claimed by China.
 The event was meant to foster feelings of reconciliation and cooperation between the two countries by their leaders.
 The transfer has been ratified by both the China's National People's Congress and the Russia's State Duma.
 The official transfer ceremony occurred on-site on 14 October 2008, concluding the border dispute between the two nations.

 In the 21st century, the Chinese Communist Party's version of the Sino-Soviet border conflict, which is present on many official CCP websites, describes the 1969 Sino-Soviet border conflict as a Soviet aggression against China.
-Russia is the only country that still controls the territory it acquired from Qing dynasty via the unequal treaties, and teachers in China continued to teach students about the annexation.
+Russia is the only country that still controls the territory it acquired from the Qing dynasty via the unequal treaties, and teachers in China continued to teach students about the annexation.